particle-iot/docs/src/content/reference/device-os/firmware.md

 - Never pass NULL for a buffer pointer.
 - Never pass a buffer located in flash memory, such as constant arrays of bytes embedded in code.

-The problem is that in the prohibited cases, a temporary buffer is located in RAM, and heap allocation is now allowed from an ISR.
+The problem is that in the prohibited cases, a temporary buffer is located in RAM, and heap allocation is not allowed from an ISR.
 {{note op="end"}}

 ---